C2SM/git-course/Markdowns/Exercise_2.md

    * Note: `git checkout` can be used as an alternative for `git switch`.
 However, it has some other functionalities, which led to confusion among users in the past.
 Therefore, we will not use it here but show the alternative commands in brackets.

 ## Structure
-In this exercise we will work on planning a two-day conference with two files containing the schedule for day 1 and 2 (schedule_day1 and schedule_day2).
+In this exercise we will work on planning a two-day conference with two files containing the schedules for day 1 and 2 (schedule_day1 and schedule_day2).
 For adding events to the schedules (e.g., planned talks, poster sessions, etc.), we work on separate branches to not mix things up.
 Again, the exercise consists of short descriptions about a specific Git command, followed by a practical part where you can execute appropriate Git commands.

 In order to allow a smooth exercise, there are some functions written by C2SM in the file *helpers.sh* that are **NOT** part of Git.
 For this exercise we use the following functions from that file: